ncbi/biocreative_litcovid/README.md

 # BioCreative VII Track 5- LitCovid track Multi-label topic classification for COVID-19 literature annotation
 This repository provides evaluation scripts and samples for [BioCreative VII Track 5](https://biocreative.bioinformatics.udel.edu/tasks/biocreative-vii/track-5/).

+## Track intro
+LitCovid track Multi-label topic classification for COVID-19 literature annotation The rapid growth of biomedical literature poses a significant challenge for manual curation and interpretation.
+This challenge has become more evident during the COVID-19 pandemic: the number of COVID-19-related articles in the literature is growing by about 10,000 articles per month.
+LitCovid, a literature database of COVID-19-related papers in PubMed, has accumulated more than 100,000 articles, with millions of accesses each month by users worldwide.
+LitCovid is updated daily, and this rapid growth significantly increases the burden of manual curation.
+In particular, annotating each article with up to eight possible topics, e.g., Treatment and Diagnosis, has been a bottleneck in the LitCovid curation pipeline.

+This track calls for a community effort to tackle automated topic annotation for COVID-19 literature.
+Topic annotation in LitCovid is a standard multi-label classification task that assigns one or more labels to each article.
+These topics have been demonstrated to be effective for information retrieval and have been used in many downstream applications related to LitCovid.
+However, annotating these topics has been a primary bottleneck for manual curation.
+Increasing the accuracy of automated topic prediction in COVID-19-related literature would be a timely improvement beneficial to curators and researchers worldwide.

+For more information, please see [BioCreative VII Track 5](https://biocreative.bioinformatics.udel.edu/tasks/biocreative-vii/track-5/).

 ## Content of the repository
 - **goldstandard_label_samples.csv**: